jenkins-infra/ircbot/README.md

 This IRC bot sits on `#jenkins` as `jenkins-admin` and allow users to create/fork repositories on GitHub, etc.

 ## Deployment
 This repo is containerized, then deployed to our infrastructure via Puppet.
+Currently, the functionality is broken (see INFRA-129)